gost/server/docs/gost_docker.md

 ## Docker support

 Work has started on Docker support for GOST.
 The GOST Docker image is available at [https://hub.docker.com/r/geodan/gost/] and is automatic rebuild after a Github commit.

+# Running GOST with Docker-compose

+.
+Clone the repository

+. $ cd src/github.com/geodan/gost/src

+. $ docker-compose up

 # Building GOST Docker image